 As a spiritually aware artist who is passionate about individual and collective expansion, she heads a record label, more like an art tribe of women artists called 'God Queen' whose purpose is to bring about positive social change through art and remind women of their innate power.

-Check out ALPHAMAMA's work below, on her website and YouTube, and follow her on Instagram and Facebook.
+Check out ALPHAMAMA's work on her website, Spotify, YouTube, and follow her on Instagram and Facebook.